-By the 1907-08 season there was room for 8,000 in the covered stand and another 8,000 on the terraces.
-In the years prior to the 1st World War the club covered both the north and east stands but in 1914 a fire destroyed the main stand.
-The stand was replaced in the summer with a new brick and steel structure.
+By the 1907-08 season there was room for 8,000 in the covered stand and another 8,000 on the terraces at Anlaby Road.
+In the years prior to the 1st World War the club covered both the north and east stands but in 1914 a fire destroyed the main stand and it was replaced in the summer with a new brick and steel structure.

 The Anlaby Road Ground, next to the Cricket Ground

-On the pitch the team were regularly knocking on the door for promotion to the top flight but just as regularly losing out.
-Their best season was 1909-10 when they missed out on promotion to the top flight on goal average to Oldham Athletic after they were beaten 3-0 by their main rivals on the final day of the season.
-They lost out by 0.29 of a goal
+On the pitch the team were regularly knocking on the door for promotion but just as regularly losing out.
+Their best season was 1909-10 when they missed out on the top flight on goal average to Oldham Athletic after they were beaten 3-0 by their main rivals on the final day of the season.
+They lost out by 0.29 of a goal.

-In fact that was as close as Hull got to the highest level until 2008 and neither Anlaby Road nor its successor Boothferry Park would ever host top flight football.
+In fact that was as close as Hull got to the highest level all the way until 2008 and neither Anlaby Road nor its successor Boothferry Park would ever host top flight football.

-The following season, the team reached the last 16 of the FA Cup for the first time, ousting Bristol Rovers and old foes Oldham before losing narrowly to eventual finalists Newcastle United.
+The following 1910-11 season, the team reached the last 16 of the FA Cup for the first time, ousting Bristol Rovers and old foes Oldham before losing 3-2 to holders and eventual finalists Newcastle United.

 Immediately after World War One the team were continually pushing for a top-flight place but financial constraints forced the club to continually sell their best players in order to survive.
 The likes of David ‘Magical’ Mercer, a future England international who moved to Sheffield United for a British transfer record fee of £4,500 and Scottish International Michael Gilhooley who broke the record, going for £5,250 when sold to Sunderland were moved on to pay the bills.